By: HISTORY.com Editors

 In Pictures Ltd./Corbis/Getty Images

+Gautama was born into a wealthy family as a prince in present-day Nepal.
+Although he had an easy life, he was moved by suffering in the world.
 He decided to give up his lavish lifestyle and endure poverty.
-When this didn’t fulfill him, he promoted the idea of the “Middle Way,” which means existing between two extremes.
+For nearly six years, he undertook fasting and other austerities, but these techniques proved ineffectual, and he abandoned them.
+He eventually promoted the idea of the “Middle Way,” which means existing between two extremes.
 Thus, he sought a life without social indulgences but also without deprivation.

+In the 3rd century B.C., the Mauryan Indian emperor Ashoka the Great made Buddhism the state religion of India.
+Buddhist monasteries were built, and missionary work was encouraged.
 Over the next few centuries, Buddhism began to spread beyond India.
-The thoughts and philosophies of Buddhists became diverse, with some followers interpreting ideas differently than others.
+The thoughts and philosophies of Buddhists became diverse, with some followers interpreting ideas differently from others.

 Types of Buddhism